-Ability to Capitalize on Connectivity Trend.
+Ability to Capitalize on Connectivity and Computer Vision Trends.
 Mobile connected devices are ubiquitous today and play an increasingly prominent role in consumers' lives.
 The constant connectivity provided by these devices has created a demand for connected electronic peripherals such as video and image capture devices.
 Our ability to capitalize on these trends by supporting our end customers in the development of connected peripherals that seamlessly cooperate with other connected devices and allow consumers to distribute and share video and images with online media platforms is critical for our success.
-We have added wireless communication functionality into our solutions for wearable, including sports, IP security, UAV and automotive aftermarket cameras.
+We have added wireless communication functionality into our solutions for wearable, IP security, UAV and automotive cameras.
 The combination of our compression technology with wireless connectivity enables wireless video streaming and uploading of videos and images to the Internet.
-Our solutions enable IP security camera systems to stream video content to either cloud infrastructure or connected mobile devices, and our solutions for wearable, including sports, and UAV cameras allow consumers to quickly stream or upload video and images to social media platforms.
+Our solutions enable IP security camera systems to stream video content to either cloud infrastructure or connected mobile devices, and our solutions for wearable and UAV cameras allow consumers to quickly stream or upload video and images to social media platforms.
+In addition, we expect that computer vision functionality will become an increasingly important requirement in many of our current and future markets, including IP security, wearable, UAV, and automotive camera markets.
+As a result, we believe that our ability to develop advanced computer vision technology, and gain customer acceptance of our technology, will be critical to our future success.